 Tip 1- To Convince Them That Hearing Aids For Elders Are Necessary

 Whenever elders mention that you are not speaking clearly, explain to them that you are speaking loud enough.
 Wait for the right opportunity to prove your point.
 The opportunity might come when they miss out on an important family discussion.
 Or, when they might miss the dialogues of their favourite TV program.
-Request them to answer this Simple Questionnaire which will help you and them to make a rough guess.
+Request them to read this blog on you think you have a hearing loss?

 The answer to the questionnaire will determine the extent of the hearing loss.
 And if it indicates a Hearing Loss, a professional opinion should be sought.
 Please consult a ENT doctor or an Audiologist at the earliest.